Indranil1233/Machine-Learning-Task/README.md

 Augmentation techniques include rescaling, shear range, zoom range, and horizontal flip.

 Anomaly Detection: Here, you'll find an implementation of an anomaly detection from scratch.
-The script identifies anomalies in a dataset based on deviations from a normal distribution.

 There is a functionality to read and write CSV files.
 AnomalyDetector Class implements an anomaly detection algorithm based on Z-scores.